Lorraine-Dietrich: Post-World War I

 After World War I, with Lorraine restored to France, the company restarted manufacture of automobiles and aero-engines.
 Their 12-cylinder aero-engines were used by Breguet, IAR, and Aero, among others.

 In 1919, new technical director Marius Barbarou (late of Delaunay-Belleville) introduced a new model in two wheelbases, the A1-6 and B2-6, joined three years later by the B3-6, with either short or long wheelbase.
 All fell in the 15 CV fiscal horsepower category, sharing the 3445 cc six cylinder engine, which had overhead valves, hemispherical head, aluminium pistons, and four-bearing crankshaft.

 The performance was such in 1923, three tourers "put up a passable showing" at the first 24 Hours of Le Mans, leading to the creation for 1924 of the 15 Sport, with twin carburetion, larger valves, and Dewandre-Reprusseau servo-assisted four-wheel brakes (at a time when four-wheel brakes of any kind were a rarity); they ran second and third, and were comparable to the 3 litre Bentleys.
 The 15 CV Sport did better in 1925, winning Le Mans, followed home by a sister in third, while in 1926, Bloch and Rossignol won at an average 106 km/h (66 mph), leading a 1-2-3 sweep by Lorraines.
 Lorraine-Dietrich thus became the first marque to win Le Mans twice and the first to win in two consecutive years.

-This publicity contributed to touring 15s being bodied by Gaston Grummer, also Argenteuil's director, who produced coachwork for the likes of Aurora, Olympia, Gloriosa, and Chiquita.
+This publicity contributed to touring 15s being bodied by Gaston Grümmer, also Argenteuil's director, who produced coachwork for the likes of Aurora, Olympia, Gloriosa, and Chiquita.
 The 15 CV was joined by the 12 CV, a 2297 cc four-cylinder car (until 1929), and the 30 CV, with a 6107 cc six cylinder engine (until 1927), while the 15 CV survived until 1932; the 15 CV Sport fell in 1930, losing its last race, the 1931 Monte Carlo Rally, when Donald Healey's Invicta edged Jean-Pierre Wimille by a tenth of a point.